amcm329/spamfilter/README.md

 It is enough to execute only one option.

-**_NOTE:_** Do not try to install the package by using a Python script or Python libraries, otherwise it will create a partial installation, the recommended way is the options specified before.
+**_NOTE:_** Do not try to install the package by using a Python script or Python libraries, otherwise it will create a partial installation, the recommended way are the options specified before.

 ## Usage
 See the file *filter.py* for more details, as it contains more nurtured examples.